10 Months | 8 weekends | Create, Cultivate, Elevate.

 The Porthmeor Programme is a unique opportunity to find and develop your own creative voice over the course of a year.
 Making is at the heart of it.
 We combine professional guidance and support from 1-1 tutorials with your lead artist, with practical making workshops led by guest artists.
-We take just 18 students per year split into two groups.
-The small group size means a luxurious amount of tutor time alongside a close, supportive peer group.
+This year we will take just 8 students and this small group size means a luxurious amount of tutor time alongside a close, supportive peer group.
 Many students go on to exhibit together and establish valuable long term networks.
 Now in its sixth year, 90 students have graduated from the programme so far.

 Our tutors have honed the process of helping you take those critical steps to achieve your ambitions as an artist and shape your practice.
 Delivered over nine weekends, students travel from across the UK And fit the programme around other commitments.

 I feel more confident in my ideas and approaching work in a freer, more experimental way.
 I’m able to push through when the going gets touch.
 I spend less time worrying and more time painting.Jill Holland